Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 Once a patient has decided on silicone implants over fat transfer, the next question that lands in consultation is almost always the same: “Which brand should I pick — Motiva, Mentor, Allergan, or Sebbin?”

-This guide compares the four silicone breast implant brands a patient in Gurgaon or Delhi NCR is most likely to be offered, written from what I quote and stock in my own breast augmentation practice rather than from a brochure.
+This guide compares the four silicone breast implant brands a patient in Gurgaon or Delhi NCR is most likely to be offered, written from what Dr. Shikha Bansal quotes and stocks in her own breast augmentation practice rather than from a brochure.

 Who this article is for